raspibolt/raspibolt/static-channel-backup.md

   $ sudo nano /usr/local/bin/scb-backup.sh
   ```

-* Check the following line code and paste them in nano.
+* Check the following lines of code and paste them in nano.
+By default, both local and remote backup methods are enabled in the script.
+If you do not plan to use one of the method, change the corresponding variable (`LOCAL_BACKUP_ENABLED` or `REMOTE_BACKUP_ENABLED`) to "false".
 Save and exit.

   ```sh
   #!/bin/bash